May 2012 Nepal floods

-Nepal was hit by serious flooding during May 2012.
+Nepal was hit by serious flooding in May 2012.

 The floods are thought to have been caused by waters of the Seti building near its source, high above the snowline, during days of rain and then suddenly bursting free.
 The flooding was worst in the western part of the country.
 Two villages were especially badly hit when water surged down the Seti river because of a landslide.
 Officials say that rocks, earth and other debris blocked the river and caused flash flooding.

-Casualties
+Event

-At least 26 people have been killed and 44 are missing, including three Ukrainian tourists.
+On 5 May 2012, a landslide occurred near Machapuchare mountain in north-central Nepal.
+The landslide flowed into the Seti River, causing a flash flood that reached 30 ft deep.
+There were at least 34 deaths from the floods.

 Damages

 The UN says that houses, temples and community buildings were completely swept away in the villages of Kharapani and Sardikhola when the floods struck.
 The floodwaters also swept into the city of Pokhara, where several people were swept away along with their houses and livestock.
 Power and water supplies were cut to many areas, and roads were washed away.
 Further damage was caused to crops and to other infrastructure.